 Italy’s Day of the Dead

 Although beyond the scope of this article such “days of the dead” are found around the world, and many involve remembering family members no longer with us.
-In Australia, the North American tradition of trick or treating children dressed up as ghosts, ghouls and witches is being taken up with increasing enthusiasm.
-Although Italy has its own “Day of the Dead”, the same thing is seen and Halloween is also increasingly marked in American fashion.
+In Australia, the North American tradition of trick or treating children dressed up as ghosts, ghouls and witches is being taken up with enthusiasm.
+Although Italy has its own “Day of the Dead”, the same thing is seen there and Halloween is also increasingly marked in American fashion.
 Halloween traditions are being absorbed through today’s universal media culture.
 Like the tomato which became part of Italian tradition in previous centuries, traditions around the dead are changing as well.

 Food for the Day of the Dead